 - The school programs are housed in one facility that includes twenty-three classrooms, chapel, library/media center, full size gymnasium, and multipurpose room/cafeteria with stage, computer lab, modern science lab, art room, music room, and an outdoor classroom.

-- The school staff includes twenty teachers, religious education coordinator, athletic director, library manager, office personnel, one financial coordinator, a Scrip coordinator, maintenance-custodians, two cooks and a principal.
+- The school staff includes a principal, twenty teachers, religious education coordinator, alumni/development director, athletic director, library manager, office personnel, one financial coordinator, a Scrip coordinator, maintenance-custodians, and two cooks.
 There are ten aides in preschool through kindergarten grades as well as multiple lunchroom/recess monitors.
 We have the services of a student support coordinator, the foster grandparent program, Title I teaching assistants, counselor from Catholic Social Services, speech pathologist, occupational therapist, psychologist, social worker, and our local DSISD.
 We have four itinerant teachers from the public school system who provide art, vocal music, physical education, and computer education.
 Many volunteers help when and where they are needed.

 - Our governing body is the Holy Name Catholic School Council which falls under the direction of the Bishop and superintendent of the Diocese of Marquette.
 The council meetings are the third Wednesday of the month and are open to the public.

 - The cooks in our on-campus kitchen prepare many of the entrées fresh each day.

 - Bussing is available through the public schools for children in who are five years of age by September 1 through eighth grade.

 - Students in first through eighth grade wear uniforms.
 Lower elementary and middle school uniform expectations are listed in the school handbook.
 Middle school boys and girls wear a white shirt and Holy Name tie on Mass days.